 It might have ended there – me becoming a botanist or the likes, but I was following in the footsteps of my brother – who went straight towards Physics.
 So I took the route to the “hard” sciences, having in the back of my mind that I could always do botany if I had a background in Physics….
 Such was the mind of a somewhat innocent and ill-informed youth!
 Well, I started a Physics program at the nearby university (U/California at San Diego) but I became more interested in the Earth Science courses that were being offered there.
 Unfortunately, I was limited in the courses I could take in San Diego, so I transferred to UC Berkeley for more courses and a specific degree program in Geophysics.
 This was interesting, but focused mostly on seismology – not surprisingly.

 I might have been destined to work for an oil company, using seismic techniques to prospect for oil.
 But fate stepped in.
 Because I had taken many college mathematics courses while I was still in High School (I took math courses during some of my summer vacation periods and thus advanced faster in this way) I had the option to take several “elective” courses during my year at Berkeley.
-One of these courses was titled “The Humid Tropics” taught by a Brazilian geographer.
-That got me really interested in the tropics – even more than I was already.
+One of these courses was titled “The Humid Tropics” taught by a Brazilian/German geographer.
+That got me really interested in the tropics – even more than I already was.
 Then, I took a basic weather and climate course taught by climatologist Orman Granger.
 This course explained to me many of the weather-related observations I had noted since elementary school days.
-Up to that point I had not understood much about the atmosphere – only how to “read the sky” and simple concepts.
+Up to that point I had not understood much about the atmosphere – only how to “read the sky” and very simple concepts.

 To see what I did, and the kinds of subjects I worked on while I was “gainfully employed” please see my CV.
 What is not evident from this vita is that I was able to travel very extensively around parts of the world where I wanted to travel (as opposed to “business” travelers).
-During these travels I explored many interesting aspects of natural history, from volcanoes in the Andes and Hawaii to succulent plants from South Africa or the altiplano of Bolivia.
-And the most fortunate aspect of these travels was that nearly all were done with my wife Rosario, who helped with innumberable aspects of my actual field work activities and with the personal travels.
+During these travels I explored many interesting aspects of natural history, from volcanoes in the Andes and Hawaii to succulent plants from South Africa or the deserts of Argentina.
+And the most fortunate aspect of these travels was that nearly all were done with my wife Rosario, who helped with innumerable aspects of my actual field work activities and with the personal travels.
 Much of The Naturalist’s Travel Page is based on experience gained during such travels – or on more recent travels returning to regions first seen during my work travel.

 Fast forward to 2013.
 Although I very much enjoyed my work and challenges for most of my career, I took early retirement from NOAA’s National Severe Storms Laboratory to pursue my other interests.
 I am still doing work on weather and climate topics, but with a different focus.
 I am focusing on biogeography and climate information – something I had been tangentially working on for some of the last years of my employment at NOAA.
 However, they were rarely part of my official duties, so in the end, to have full freedom to pursue whatever I thought would be most interesting – and most important (education) – I took an opportunity for early retirement.
 I’m just not intellectually retired yet.